 96.5% of children served by CASA SHaW do not return to foster care.

 Our CASA Children

-Each year 500 children from Somerset, Hunterdon, and Warrren counties are thrust into the court system through no fault of their own.
+Each year approximately 400 children from Somerset, Hunterdon, and Warren counties are thrust into the New Jersey Family Court system through no fault of their own.

 These children have been victims of physical, sexual and/or psychological abuse, neglect, or abandonment.

 CASA SHaW ensures these children have a voice in the court proceedings that determine their fates.

 CASA SHaW works to ensure that every child is provided an opportunity to be placed into a safe, loving, and permanent home.

 In 1977, a Seattle Superior Court Judge named David Soukup was concerned about trying to make decisions on behalf of abused and neglected children in foster care without enough information.
 He conceived the idea of appointing community volunteers to independently investigate the cases, make recommendations, and speak up in court about what was in the best interest of the child.
 He made a request for volunteers; 50 citizens responded and became the start of the CASA movement.
 News of the success of Judge Soukup’s experiment spread and CASA programs sprang up all over the United States.
 Currently there are over 1,000 CASA Programs throughout the United States and CASA volunteers have helped more than 2 million children find safe, permanent homes in which they can thrive.

 Today CASA is a network of more than 950 programs in 49 states recruiting, training, and supporting volunteers to represent the best interests of abused and neglected children in the courtroom and other settings.